 Activities per year

-FingerprintDive into the research topics of 'Mapping digital magazines: reading as a practice of disconnection'.
+FingerprintDive into the research topics of 'Tracing back the process of (re)translation: when, in successive rewritings, change of meaning occurs'.
 Together they form a unique fingerprint.

 - 1 Oral presentation